blu3windy/eternal-ai/README.md

 ```
 sudo bash quickstart.sh
 ```
-Once EternalAI is up and running, you can start chatting with your agent in your terminal.
+Once the EternalAI system is up and running locally on your machine, you can start chatting with your agent in the terminal.

 ## Step-by-Step Setup (For Advanced Users)